W-B28/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+The general concept behind a token-based authentication system is simple.
+Allow users to enter their username and password in order to obtain a token which allows them to fetch a specific resource - without using their username and password.
+Once their token has been obtained, the user can offer the token - which offers access to a specific resource for a time period - to the remote site.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Query Parameterisation, Secure password storage, Contextual output encoding XSS defense, Content security policy, cryptographic tokens and requiring users to re-authenticate to complete a transaction or event to prevent in-session hijacks, Validate identity with security questions- Send the user a randomly generated token via out-of-band method (i.e. SMS or token)- Verify code in the same web session and enforce a lockout policy- Change the password

 - [ ] Describe how web servers work.

+A Web server is software or hardware that uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web (WWW).
+Web server software controls how a user accesses hosted files.
+It is accessed through the domain names of websites and ensures the delivery of the site's content to the requesting user.
+As hardware, a Web server is a computer that holds web server software and other files related to a website, such as HTML documents, images and JavaScript files.
+Web server hardware is connected to the internet and allows data to be exchanged with other connected devices.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = PUT with a new URI
+         POST to a base URI returning a newly created URI Read   = GET
+Update = PUT with an existing URI
+Delete = DELETE

 ## Project Set Up